Smveer/ESGI-K8S-5IABD2/labs/30-lab-volumes/tp3.md

                     "Propagation": ""
                 }
             ],

     ...
+    (base) smveer@Manveers-MacBook-Pro ~ %
+    ...
     ```
     1. Why there is already a volume ?
        ```
-       Because it was created by default when we created the container, we can also see in the docker regestry for couchdb the layer 15 is a volume set in the image
+       Because it was created by default when we created the container with couchdb image, we can also see in the docker regestry of couchdb: the layer 15 is a volume layer set in the image
        ```

 3. Identify the volume that is used by `couchdb`